 Over breakfast one morning, I suggested that maybe the turtle could use his phone calls to teach kids the basics about letters and numbers.
 As a father of a two-year-old, I am well aware of that kind of programming now-a-days.
 Add in the fact that Brian has never had the desire to deal in profanity for his comedy, and it seemed like not that difficult a transition for the turtle to make.
 I think Brian and I agree on the profanity thing, by the way.
 I’ve dabbled in it over the years, and I think really profane comedy is funny, but I just don’t have the desire (stomach?) to do it myself.

-Anyway, we got to work writing some outlines of what we were going to do read this in-depth review by TechTage.
+Anyway, we got to work writing some outlines of what we were going to do best jigsaw.
 We reached out to an animator named cokelogic because he has a really distinct animation style.
 We went to the studio to record the scripts after working them out over Skype, sent the audio files to cokelogic, he performed his magic and the Youtube show came together.
 The first five episodes are online now, and we’re hoping that there’s a reason to make more.
 Yes, I am playing the elephant (straight man and teacher) to Brian’s turtle.
-No, I haven’t booked any other voice work yet.
+No, I haven’t booked any other voice work yet. 🙂

 Going back in time to 1972 with Netflix, Jen and I watched Carnal Knowledge last night.
 The draw to this one was a 34 year-old Jack Nicholson and a performance by Ann-Margaret that gave her a Best Supporting Actress Oscar nomination.
 In the end, it was an uneven movie with some interesting performances, but ultimately not a completely enjoyable movie.